Crypto Realized vs Unrealized Gain Accounts: Where Each Lands (2026)

 Under IAS 38:

-- Cost model — cost less impairment; no upward unrealized gain recognized.
+- the cost model carries the asset at cost less impairment, with no upward unrealized gain recognized;

-- Revaluation model — fair value; increases generally to OCI, decreases below original cost to P&L.
+- the revaluation model carries it at fair value, with increases generally to OCI and decreases below original cost to P&L.

-So an IFRS revaluation-model CoA needs an OCI revaluation account plus a P&L account — a different structure from US GAAP.
+So an IFRS revaluation-model chart of accounts needs an OCI revaluation account as well as a P&L account — a different structure from US GAAP.
 The model choice is an auditor-confirmed policy (see crypto asset account classification).

 Why separation is non-negotiable

-Combined, a large unrealized gain can mask realized losses (or vice versa), and disclosures often require them shown separately.
-Separate accounts let the income statement distinguish completed disposal results from period-end remeasurement and let reconciliation tie each to its cause.
+Combined, a large unrealized gain can mask realized losses, or vice versa, and disclosures often require the two shown separately.
+Separate accounts let the income statement distinguish completed disposal results from period-end remeasurement, and let reconciliation tie each to its cause.
 Combining them is a frequent misstatement.

 Accounting split is not the tax answer

-Many jurisdictions tax on disposal (realized) and not on unrealized remeasurement — but this is jurisdiction-specific with exceptions, determined separately with a tax adviser.
-This guide structures the accounting accounts; it does not state the tax result (a YMYL question for the relevant jurisdiction).
+Many jurisdictions tax on disposal (realized) and not on unrealized remeasurement, but this is jurisdiction-specific with exceptions, and is determined separately with a tax adviser.
+This guide structures the accounting accounts; it does not state the tax result, which is a YMYL question for the relevant jurisdiction.

 Practical guidance

-- IFRS: settle cost vs revaluation; revaluation needs an OCI account too.
+- For IFRS, settle cost vs revaluation; the revaluation model needs an OCI account too.

-- Answer the scope/model question first with your auditor — it sets the structure.
+- Answer the scope and model question first with your auditor — it sets the structure.

-- Keep the split for disclosure — they are reported separately.
+- Keep the split for disclosure, since the two are reported separately.

-- Determine tax separately with a tax adviser — accounting split ≠ tax; not accounting advice.
+- Determine tax separately with a tax adviser; the accounting split is not the tax outcome.
+This is not accounting advice.

-Cryptio and Bitwave post realized results and period-end remeasurement to distinct configurable accounts.
-Confirm the tool supports net-income vs OCI routing per your framework/model — the tool applies the routing; which framework and model apply is an auditor judgement.
+Cryptio, Bitwave and similar sub-ledgers post realized results and period-end remeasurement to distinct configurable accounts.
+Because the destination depends on the framework, the check when choosing one is whether it can route the unrealized change to net income or to OCI depending on your framework and model, not just to a single fixed account.
+The tool applies the routing; which framework and model apply is an auditor judgement.

-Wag3s Ledger posts realized disposal results and unrealized remeasurement to distinct accounts, routed to net income or OCI per the configured framework/model, with an audit trail and ERP export — while the scope, model, and recognition stay auditor-confirmed, and tax stays a separate adviser question.
+Wag3s Ledger posts realized disposal results and unrealized remeasurement to distinct accounts, routed to net income or OCI per the configured framework and model, with an audit trail and ERP export.
+The scope, model, and recognition stay auditor-confirmed and tax stays a separate question for a tax adviser; Ledger gives the entity's accountant and auditor the records to review rather than deciding the treatment.
 See the Ledger product page.

 Further reading